nconantj/toolkit-for-ynab/src/extension/features/budget/financial-independence/readme.txt

 TODO:
 - Filter out, at a minimum, non-transfer transactions on accounts not included in assets via the ":fiexclude:" tag.
+Note, this is not necessary for excluded tracking accounts, as their transactions are automatically excluded.

 - Check transaction memo for ':fiexclude:' tag and filter those out.
 Useful for reconciliation adjustments from market fluctuations (unrealized losses).
 Note: Income and unrealized gains are automatically ignored due to the limitation to outflows only.